 Research has found that engaging in regular sexual activity has a ton of physical and mental health benefits.
 Chief among them: It's good for your heart.
 "Studies suggest that men who have sex at least twice a week and women who report having satisfying sex lives are less likely to have a heart attack," says the Johns Hopkins School of Medicine.
 "Sex is a form of exercise and helps strengthen your heart, lower your blood pressure, reduce stress and improve sleep.
 In addition, intimacy in a relationship can increase bonding."

-Recommendation: Consider sexual activity as important to your health as exercise or diet.
+The Remedy Rx: Consider sexual activity as important to your health as exercise or diet.

 You're Not Doing Kegel Exercises